Rudolph Schindler (architect)

-Rudolph Michael Schindler (born Rudolf Michael Schlesinger; September 10, 1887 - August 22, 1953) was an Austrian-born American architect whose most important works were built in or near Los Angeles during the early to mid-twentieth century.
+Rudolph Michael Schindler (born Rudolf Michael Schlesinger; September 10, 1887 – August 22, 1953) was an Austrian-born American architect whose most important works were built in or near Los Angeles during the early to mid-twentieth century.

 Although he worked and trained with some of its foremost practitioners, he often is associated with the fringes of the modernist movement in architecture.
 His use of complex three-dimensional forms, "warm" materials, and striking colors, as well as his ability to work within tight budgets, however, have placed him as one of the mavericks of early twentieth century architecture.
 Reyner Banham said he designed "as if there had never been houses before."

 Early history

 Rudolf Michael Schindler was born on September 10, 1887, to a middle-class Jewish family in Vienna, Austria.
 His father was a wood and metal craftsman and an importer; his mother was a dressmaker.
 He attended the Imperial and Royal High School, from 1899 to 1906, and enrolled at the Vienna University of Technology before attending the Vienna Academy of Fine Arts, or Wagnerschule, being graduated in 1911 with a degree in architecture.
 For unknown reasons, his family changed their surname from 'Schlesinger' to 'Schindler' in 1901.

 Schindler was most influenced by professor Carl König, despite the presence of many other famous professors such as Otto Wagner and particularly, Adolf Loos.
 Most notably, in 1911, he was introduced to the work of Frank Lloyd Wright through the influential Wasmuth Portfolio.

 Schindler also met his lifelong friend and rival Richard Neutra at the university in 1912, before completing his thesis project in 1913.
-Their careers would parallel each other: both would go to Los Angeles through Chicago, be recognized as important early modernists creating new styles suited to the Californian climate, and sometimes, both would work for the same clients.
+Their careers would parallel each other: both would go to Los Angeles through Chicago, be recognized as important early modernists creating new styles suited to the California climate, and sometimes, both would work for the same clients.
 At one point, they and their wives shared a communal office and living structure that Schindler designed as his home and studio.